musaubrian/musaubrian.github.io/content/posts/on-lsps.md

 I genuinely believe that I write code differently,
 I think things through slightly better and better yet, I name things better.

-In as much as I like the quickfix list subing out strings with `:cdo <some_random_regex>` I could not get rid of `rename`. *Goto Definition* on the other hand I was kinda on-and-off about, I sub it with `grep` or `live_grep` or `vimgrep`.
+In as much as I like the quickfix list subing out strings with `:cdo <some_random_regex>`.

+I could not get rid of `rename`. *Goto Definition* on the other hand I was kinda on-and-off about, I sub it with `grep` or `live_grep` or `vimgrep`.

 > Also from the linux kernel rust drama,